 - Sift the cake flour, salt, baking powder together in a bowl.
 Set aside.

-- Using the same wire whisk attachment, beat the yolks on medium speed until thick and light colored.
+- Using the same wire whisk attachment, beat the 3 yolks on medium speed until thick and light colored.
 Add the 3/4 cup granulated sugar in two parts.
-Lower the speed and add the pandan water.
+Lower the speed and pour the pandan extract with water.

 - Fold in the sifted dry ingredients by hand.
 Do not use the mixer for this step.